 Counseling is provided by clinicians with doctoral or masters level training in behavioral psychology.
 These clinicians are either licensed psychologists or Board Certified Behavior Analysts.

 Traditional counseling procedures often fail to successfully treat the students we serve, and in some cases may even strengthen the inappropriate behaviors they are designed to treat.
 Behavioral counseling avoids these problems and is coordinated with the student’s ongoing behavioral treatment.
-However, traditional counseling is provided when it is listed in the student's individualized IEP or when it is deemed necessary.
+However, traditional counseling is provided when it is listed in the student's IEP or when it is deemed necessary.

 Self-management training is provided to those students who are capable of benefiting from it.
 Students choose the behaviors they want to work on changing, record their own data, and share the data in group meetings with other students who are also working to change their own behaviors.